-The 2013 Los Angeles Actors Resource Guide eBook includes the following information and documents for adults, minors, and foreign talent who would like to work as an actor or extra on film and television productions in Los Angeles and the United States:
+The following information and documents may be needed for adults, minors, and foreign talent who would like to work as an actor or extra on film and television productions in Los Angeles and the United States:

 • USA Child Actor Work Permit Requirements

 • Child Actor Coogan Trust Deposit Instructions